 We cannot recommend reheating the haggis the following day, as at this point it has already been cooked twice; we do not perform validation tests on further reheating by the consumer.
 If you do decide to reheat your haggis, please ensure it is piping hot throughout before serving.

 Although the black pudding has been cooked once at the factory, it is produced in a raw area, so we must also class the finished product as raw.
-‘Ready to eat’ products need to be produced in a high risk department which our puddings are not, therefore we not consider these products fit to be eaten straight from the packaging – they must be thoroughly re-heated prior to consumption.
+‘Ready to eat’ products need to be produced in a high care department which our puddings are not, therefore we do not consider these products fit to be eaten straight from the packaging – they must be thoroughly re-heated prior to consumption.

 Raw products should never be cooked straight from frozen.
 They must be fully defrosted, before cooking, either in the fridge or in the microwave on the defrost setting (this always needs to be specified) and consumed within 24 hours.

 We are inundated with requests for sponsorship, raffle prizes and charitable donations.
 While we help as many as we can, unfortunately we cannot support them all.
 Please email your request to email@example.com so that the right team can review the request and allocate support fairly across all the messages of help that we receive.

 Unfortunately as the counter products in the shops are ‘homemade’, they have not been tested for nutritional values and we do not have this information to share.